 1.)
 Setting Goals Will Increase Your Probability of Achieving Them

 Goal setting is extremely important, whether it’s for your finances or just life in general.

 Setting goals early can be extremely motivating.
 It gives you something to strive for, and this will ultimately help you map out a plan to not only achieve your goals but achieve them more efficiently.

 However, if you can learn to delay gratification and save for the things you want, you’ll be better off.
-You can pay cash for a car and avoid interest.
-You can bypass costly private mortgage insurance by putting 20% down on a house.
+If you pay cash for a car and avoid interest.
+Putting 20% down on a house allows you to bypass costly private mortgage insurance (PMI).
 You can avoid credit card debt.
 The list goes on and on!
 You just need to be patient and save for these things.

 By delaying gratification, you can also talk yourself out of a ton of unnecessary purchases.
 If you can employ something like a 30-day ì’ll think about it rule every time you get the urge to spend impulsively, you’ll find that you probably didn’t even need the item, or you’ll forget about it entirely.

 3.)
 If You Start Saving Early, You Can Reap a Ton of Rewards Later

 You should definitely try to find a balance between saving and spending.
 In other words, save enough money throughout your life so that you can enjoy things later on, but don’t save so much that you’re not enjoying life now.

 In fact, you’re in a great position when it comes to saving and investing.
 If you went out and surveyed every 50+ adult that you can find, they’ll tell you that they wish they started investing earlier.
 Why do they wish they started earlier?
 Compound interest.
 That’s why.